sloth-ci/sloth-ci/docs/recipes/build_sphinx_docs/index.rst

 In this recipe, you will see how to build your Sphinx documentation on every push to a particular branch in a repository.

+It is assumed that a Sloth CI server is already running on localhost:8080.

 Validator
 =========